 Building Jira workflows can be overwhelming.
-As Atlassian Platinum Solution Partners for over a decade, we at Praecipio have spent a lot of time building workflows (seriously, A LOT).
+With over a decade of experience as an Atlassian Platinum Solution Partner, we at Praecipio have spent a lot of time building workflows (seriously, A LOT).

 When do I use a global transition?